 - If your French toast is sticking to the air fryer tray when you try to flip it, let it cook a little longer and try again.
 This is because the raw egg might stick to the hot tray – but it should loosen once it’s cooked.

 Add the eggs, milk, vanilla extract, and cinnamon (optional) to a shallow, flat-bottomed bowl.
+Whisk until well combined.

 Quickly dip one side of one slice of bread into the egg mixture.
 Then flip it over and dip the other side into the egg mixture.
+Lift and let the excess egg drip off, then repeat with the rest of the bread.

-Cook the French toast for 5-6 minutes, then flip it over and cook for another 3 minutes or until the egg is fully cooked and the toast is crispy to your liking.
+Cook the French toast for 4-5 minutes, then flip it over and cook for another 3 minutes or until the egg is fully cooked and the toast is crispy to your liking.

-If the egg is still heavily sticking to the tray when trying to flip it, leave it to cook another minute or two before trying to flip again.
+If the egg is still heavily sticking to the tray when trying to flip it, leave it to cook for another minute or two before trying to flip again.

 Once cooked on both sides, remove the French toast from the air fryer and serve it with butter, berries, maple syrup, or other toppings of your choice!

 They also make a nice sweet addition to savory breakfast items like sausage links, sausage patties, or turkey bacon.
+Enjoy!

 Storage Tips

-If you end up having leftovers, you can store them in the fridge in a sealed container.
+This French toast tastes best served hot and fresh.
+If you end up having leftovers, you can store them in a sealed container in the fridge for up to 3-4 days.

+Keep in mind that the bread will lose some of its crispiness over time.
 To reheat, you can place the French toast in the microwave or back in the air fryer for a few minutes until hot again.

 Related Recipes

-If you’re in the mood for a delicious air fryer breakfast, check out these additions to your morning plate!
+If you’re in the mood for a delicious air fryer breakfast, check out these additions to your morning plate:

 Air Fryer French Toast